Cellense/buffpanel-c-sharp-sdk/README.md

 - `attributes` are a *Dictionary<string, string>* value, that carry any additional information valuable for you, for example purchased DLC list
 - `logger` is an optional `BuffPanel.Logging.Logger` parameter used for logging additional information about BuffPanel activity

-Former `player_token` is no longer used, instead universally unique identifier (UUID) is generated and persisted on player's machine.
+Former `player_token` is no longer used, instead universally unique identifier (UUID) is generated and persisted on player's machine implicitly.

 ## How it works?